 Recent Articles & Reviews by Andrew Holmes

 I’m a husband, father, scientist, poet and, of course, gamer who lives in Wales, works in England and owns a Scottish rugby shirt.
-When I’m not working or playing board games I write scientific haiku and run the website The Sciku Project for sharing the latest research discoveries through the medium of haiku – stop by, discover something new and contribute if you’d like!
+When I’m not working or playing board games I write scientific haiku and run the website The Sciku Project for sharing the latest research discoveries through the medium of haiku – stop by, discover something new and submit your own poems if you’d like!

 I’ve always played board games, with the ‘classics’ a staple entertainment in my family my whole life.
 More recently I stumbled onto the modern board game phenomenon, through the gateway drug of Carcassonne.
 I love how board games bring people together, for me they are a medium for enjoying time with family and friends.